chasemc/IDBacApp/README.md

 ### Current Known Limitations of IDBac
 * Spectra Alignment
   * A common practice when preprocessing MALDI-TOF spectra (and two-dimensional spectra from similar instruments) is to do an alignment/warping/phase-correction of spectra before calling peak detection.
 However, this requires the prior establishment of an average/representative spectrum to which all other spectra are aligned.
-This method is impractical with the number and diversity of spectra that IDBac was built to handle, for this reason IDBac currently relies on spectra being well-calibrated and on peak-binning which occurs after peak-picking has occured.
+This method is impractical with the number and diversity of spectra that IDBac was built to handle.
+For this reason, IDBac currently relies on spectra being well-calibrated and on peak-binning, which occurs after peak-picking.
 * Peak Binning
-  * MALDIquant's peak binning algorithm begins to falter slightly with a large number of spectra/samples (100's-1000's), however it     still performs acceptably.
+  * MALDIquant's peak binning algorithm begins to falter slightly with a large number of spectra/samples (100's-1000's).
-    * Currently I am working on an algorithm for all-vs-all comparison of samples with a user-set ppm-window which is computationally expensive and so requires detailed planning.
-This is being done in my "free time" and so will take some time to implement.
       * An overview of MALDIquant's algorithm for peak binning may be found [here](https://www.rdocumentation.org/packages/MALDIquant/versions/1.17/topics/binPeaks)
       * The actual R code may be found [here](https://github.com/sgibb/MALDIquant/blob/master/R/binPeaks-functions.R)